giannitedesco/xpdt/README.md

 ## About
 xpdt is (yet another) language for defining data-types and generating code for serializing and deserializing them.
-It aims to produce code with little or no overhead and is based on fixed-length representations which allows for zero-copy deserialization and (at-most-)one-copy writes (source to buffer).
+It aims to produce code with little or no overhead, especially in the case where some fields aren't required, and is based on fixed-length representations allowing for branch-free zero-copy deserialization and (at-most-)one-copy writes (source to buffer).

-The generated C code, in particular, is highly optimized and often permits the elimination of data-copying for writes and enables optimizations such as loop-unrolling for fixed-length objects.
+The generated C code, in particular, is highly optimized and often permits the elimination of data-copying for writes and enables optimizations such as loop-unrolling when deserializing fixed-length objects.
 This can lead to read speeds in excess of 500 million objects per second (~1.8 nsec per object).

 ## Examples
 The xpdt source language looks similar to C struct definitions: